Uncle Grandpa: Production

 The Uncle Grandpa pilot was created by former Chowder storyboard artist Peter Browngardt, who first pitched the idea to Cartoon Network in 2006.
 Browngardt, who grew up the youngest in a large family of eight children (his eldest brother Tom would go on to work as the show's film editor), based the character upon the various and often eccentric relatives who would often drop by and visit them, as well as aspects of his own personality.
 The style of the show was inspired by his love of comics and Warner Bros.
 Cartoons.
 The pilot was produced in 2008, then aired online in 2009 on Cartoon Network Video as part of The Cartoonstitute.
 Akin to the Regular Show pilot, the Uncle Grandpa pilot was successful, but it too have been green-lit into its own series.

 In 2011, the TV series Secret Mountain Fort Awesome (based on the creatures that appear in the original short) aired on Cartoon Network, but was not as well-received as the other Cartoon Network shows at the time, and was eventually put on hiatus in February 2012.
-Despite the failure, Secret Mountain Fort Awesome went on to win several awards, including the coveted Crystal Award for "Best Television Production" at Annecy International Animated Film Festival, the first United States-based production to do so.
+Despite the failure, Secret Mountain Fort Awesome went on to win several awards, including the coveted Crystal Award for "Best Television Production" at Annecy International Animated Film Festival, the first United States–based production to do so.
 This helped boost Browngardt's profile in getting Uncle Grandpa greenlit as a series.
 Another factor that contributed to the launch of the show was the redesign of the character by John Kricfalusi, The Ren & Stimpy Show's creator.

 On July 27 and 28, 2013, Cartoon Network aired a sneak peek of the series as part of Big Fan Weekend, along with Clarence and Steven Universe.

 On August 17, 2022, it was announced that HBO Max would be removing several series, including Uncle Grandpa.

 International broadcast

 In India, it aired in 2015 on Cartoon Network India and it airs still now on Cartoon Network HD+.

-In Canada, it premiered on September 2, 2013 on Cartoon Network.
-It also premiered on Cartoon Network channels in the United Kingdom and Ireland on April 14, 2014 and in Australia on May 5, 2014.
+In Canada, it premiered on September 2, 2013, on Teletoon.
+It also premiered on Cartoon Network channels in the United Kingdom and Ireland on April 14, 2014, and in Australia on May 5, 2014.

-In the Middle East, it premiered on July 6, 2014 on Cartoon Network Arabic.
+In the Middle East, it premiered on July 6, 2014, on Cartoon Network Arabic.